This page presents the history of Maryland passenger car license plates, from the 1976 expiration plates through the present day.

 |2013 and beyond||No naturals, renewals only; see subsequent section for sticker colors.|

-After over 24 years of essentially the same design, on Flag Day, Monday, June 14, 2010, Maryland introduced this new plate commemorating the War of 1812, and specifically the Battle of Baltimore, during which the words to the Star-Spangled Banner were written by Marylander Francis Scott Key.
-However, this plate is not another extra-cost, optional plate like the Treasure the Chesapeake and Our Farms, Our Future plates.
-Rather, it's the new standard plate being issued for all new registrations of passenger cars and most other personal vehicle types.
-Passenger cars, multi-purpose vehicles (primarily SUVs, mini-vans, and motor homes), and regular trucks all share this odd 0A/A0000 serial format.
-The standard plate has a larger flag graphic than is used on some of the other plate types.
-Unfortunately, this large flag is causing some legibility issues.
+After over 24 years of essentially the same design, on Flag Day, Monday, June 14, 2010, Maryland introduced this graphic plate commemorating the War of 1812, and specifically the Battle of Baltimore, during which the words to the Star-Spangled Banner were written by Marylander Francis Scott Key.
+However, desipite the graphics, this plate was not another extra-cost, optional plate like the Treasure the Chesapeake and Our Farms, Our Future plates.
+Rather, it was the standard plate issued for all new registrations of passenger cars and several other personal vehicle types.
+Passenger cars, multi-purpose vehicles (MPVs; that is, SUVs, mini-vans, and motor homes, mostly), and regular trucks all shared this odd 0A/A0000 serial format.
+The full-sized, sequentially-numbered plate has a larger flag graphic than is used on some of the other plate types.
+Unfortunately, this large flag causes some legibility issues.
 The leftmost serial digit crowds the flag and is therefore difficult to read.

-Initially, plates were issued in the M/D series as shown above; but following that, plates were issued in the A/A series, and the serial letters have advanced alphabetically from that point forward.
-It's not hard to figure out that the significance of the M/D designation is that Md. is the abbreviation for Maryland, but why the Maryland MVA saw fit to issue these first is anyone's guess; they did not just go to VIPs or cost anything extra.
+Initially, plates were issued in the M/D series, but after that, plates were issued in the A/A series, and subsequent letter series advanced sequentially.
+It's not hard to figure out that the significance of the M/D designation is that Md. is the abbreviation for Maryland, but why the Maryland MVA saw fit to issue these first is anyone's guess; they did not just go to VIPs or cost extra.
+Again, the first digit cannot be a zero, so the lowest number issued on this base was 1M/D0000.
+These plates were issued through Friday, September 23, 2016, and have been seen with plate numbers as high as the mid C/N series.
+I believe that these were manufactured with plate numbers as high as 7C/N9999, and that many thousands of plates from the mid C/N series up to that number were never issued and were destroyed.

-The state is not autmatically replacing the old-design plates with the new War of 1812 plates, however.
-Black-and-white plates currently in use will remain valid and will continue to be renewed with updated year stickers.
-However, motorists who want to trade in their old plates for new ones may do so upon payment of a $20 plate replacement fee.
-They can do this at registration renewal time, or earlier if they so choose.
+The state did not autmatically replace older-design plates with War of 1812 plates, however.
+Black-and-white plates currently in use remain valid and continue to be renewed with updated year stickers.
+However, motorists who wanted to trade in their old plates for new ones could do so upon payment of a $20 plate replacement fee, either at registration renewal time, or earlier if they so chose.
 That's one of a few reasons why expiration stickers prior to June 2012 can be found on these plates, such as the 2010 and 2011 expirations shown above.

-Regular year sticker colors and natural serial number ranges are shown below:
+Regular year sticker colors and natural serial number ranges for two-year registrations are shown below:

 |2012 –||black on white sticker||Natural serial letters M/D issued first, then the A/x series from A/A to approx. A/E.|